David Smith David Smith

 Requirements First Mindset

-The Department of Defense’s acquisition reform increasingly speaks the language of design, emphasizing iteration, outcomes, and speed, but the practices that give those ideas meaning are still largely absent from implementation.
-If human-centered design is going to meaningfully shape the next generation of defense systems, designers need to engage not just with products, but with the acquisition structures defining how those products get built.
+DoD acquisition reform increasingly speaks the language of design, but the actual practices are still absent from implementation.
+For human-centered design to meaningfully influence the next generation of defense systems, designers need to engage not just with products, but with the acquisition structures defining how those products get built.

 Read More